k4u5h1k/Crawler/README.md

 # Crawler
-An alpha dark web crawler for my gsoc proposal.
+An alpha Dark Web crawler for my gsoc proposal.
-Smart dark will only work if you have the [tor proxy](https://2019.www.torproject.org/docs/debian) running on port 9050.
+**Smart dark will only work if you have the [tor proxy](https://2019.www.torproject.org/docs/debian) running on port 9050.**